tiprankstipranks

 We cannot guarantee the timing, amount or payment of any dividends on our Common Stock.

-We currently expect that we will continue to pay quarterly cash dividends on our common stock.
-The timing, declaration, amount and payment of any future dividends to stockholders will fall within the discretion of our Board of Directors, subject to Delaware law.
-The Board of Directors' decisions regarding the payment of dividends will depend on many factors, such as our financial condition, earnings, corporate strategy, capital requirements, debt service obligations, industry practice, legal requirements, regulatory constraints, and other factors that the Board deems relevant. our ability to pay any dividends will depend on our ongoing ability to generate cash from operations and access capital markets.
+While we currently expect that we will continue to pay quarterly cash dividends on our Common Stock, we cannot guarantee the timing, amount or payment of any dividends on our Common Stock.
+Our ability to pay any dividends will depend on, among other things, our ability to generate adequate cash from operations and to access the capital markets.
+The timing, declaration, amount and payment of any future dividends to stockholders falls within the discretion of our Board of Directors, subject to Delaware law.
+The Board of Directors' decisions regarding the payment of dividends will depend on many factors, such as our financial condition, earnings, corporate strategy, capital requirements, debt service obligations, industry practice, legal requirements, regulatory constraints, and other factors that the Board deems relevant.
+For instance, we have shifted our top capital allocation priority from acquiring businesses and assets to expand our portfolio of products to deleveraging our business, and as a result the Board determined to reduce our regular quarterly dividend by 90% in 2025 in order to preserve such capital to repay outstanding debt.
+While we are pursuing other paths to deleverage our business, if those efforts are not successful we may need to further reduce or eliminate the dividend.

 Debt & Financing - Risk 1